umbraco/UmbracoDocs/Extending/Section-Trees/trees.md

 The actions on items in an Umbraco Tree will trigger a request to load an AngularJS view, with a name corresponding to the name of the action, from a subfolder of the views folder matching the name of the 'customTreeAlias'.

-For example 'Clicking on' one of the 'Favourite Things' in the custom tree example outlined above will 'by convention' trigger the loading of an 'edit.html' view from the folder: */views/favouriteThingsAlias/edit.html*.
+For example clicking on one of the 'Favourite Things' in the custom tree example outlined above will trigger the loading of an 'edit.html' view from the folder: */views/favouriteThingsAlias/edit.html*.
 The 'Delete' menu item would also load a view from: */views/favouriteThingsAlias/delete.html*

 If you're creating a custom tree as part of an Umbraco package/plugin, it's recommended to change the location of the default folder to the app_plugins folder.
 You achieve this by decorating you mvc *TreeController* with the *PluginController* attribute.